St. John Fisher University: Ralph C. Wilson, Jr. School of Education

-The School is named after Ralph C. Wilson, Jr., the founding owner of the NFL's Buffalo Bills.
+The school is named after Ralph C. Wilson, Jr., the founding owner of the Buffalo Bills professional football team.
 It is accredited by the National Council for Accreditation of Teacher Education and offers undergraduate degrees in Inclusive Adolescence Education and Inclusive Childhood Education.
 It also offers a master's degree and initial certification program for those areas.
 Teachers already holding initial certification can earn graduate degrees and professional certification in Literacy Education (B-6 and 5–12), Special Education, and Educational Leadership, as well as an accelerated Doctor of Education in Executive Leadership.

 The School of Education is active in community outreach programs including a literacy center that provides tutoring and small group instruction in literacy for elementary through high school students.
 The School of Education works closely with local school districts including the Rochester City School District, which hosts a number of Professional Development Sites where practicing teachers and pre-service teachers work alongside education faculty to develop best practices.